tgregory98/GPPD-analysis/README.md

 ```
 C:/sqlite/sqlite3.exe data/database.db
 ```
-Now the SQLite command line can be used for testing purposes.
-Useful commands might be `.tables` or `.schema`.
+The SQLite command line can be used for testing purposes (useful commands might be `.tables` or `.schema`).
 Now you can also open the [IPython Notebook](https://github.com/tgregory98/GPPD-analysis/blob/master/code/notebook.ipynb) in Jupyter and run the queries for yourself.

 ## Licences and citations